Google Antigravity

 Live Preview

-🎨 Design Philosophy: Minimalism Meets Motion
+Design Philosophy: Minimalism Meets Motion

-- Zero-G White — clean background
+- Zero-G White — clean, open space

-- Event Horizon Black — sharp typography
+- Event Horizon Black — high-contrast typography

-- Ion Glow Blue — futuristic accents
+- Ion Glow Blue — primary interaction cues

-- Quantum Mint — interaction cues
+- Quantum Mint — secondary actions

-- Gravity Well Pink — micro-animations
+- Gravity Well Pink — micro-animation accents

 Related Article